Mharbulous/Paginator/docs/stories/story-1.2.md

         * Selects the first `.pgntr-page-card` element.
         * Gets its computed `width` and `height`.
         * Updates the text content of `#pgntrDimensionDisplay` to "WIDTH.XXpx x HEIGHT.XXpx", ensuring values are parsed as floats and formatted to two decimal places.
-        * Gets the current value of the CSS variable `--pgntr-page-margin`.
+        * Gets the current value of the CSS variable `--pgntr-page-inset`.
         * Updates the text content of `#pgntrMarginDisplay` to "margin: MARGIN.XXpx", ensuring the value is parsed as a float and formatted to two decimal places.
     * Call `updateConsoleDisplays()` on page load (e.g., `DOMContentLoaded`) and after size changes.